Data Centers in Xi'an

 Power infrastructure in Xi'an is built to support heavy industrial growth and the city expanding high-tech corridors.

-Average Cost Of Power Industrial electricity is priced at US$0.08/kWh as of June 2025.
-The energy mix consists of approximately 65% fossil fuels (primarily coal) and 30% renewables, including hydro and wind contributions.
-This pricing structure offers a predictable cost model compared to the higher rates found in Tier 1 coastal cities.
+Average Cost Of Power: Industrial electricity is priced at US$0.08/kWh as of June 2025.
+The energy mix consists of approximately 65% fossil fuels and 30% renewables, including hydro and wind contributions.
+This pricing offers a predictable cost model compared to the higher rates found in coastal markets.

 Market Access, Business & Tax Climate